Taipei Open Super 300: HS Prannoy, Parupalli Kashyap through to second round after comfortable wins

 Aakarshi Kashyap also lost out in the first round of the women’s singles event, going down 21-10, 16-21, 11-21 to local player Huang Yu-Hsun.

-Mithun Manjunath and Sathish Kumar Karunakaran will be in action later today.
+Mithun Manjunath will be in action later today.

 Here’s a look at the Indian results from Wednesday: